atthecodeface/atcf_hardware_utils/Readme.md

  * When the output is high and the @a cycles_diff is < -half the filter
  * period the output shifts to low.

+## DPrintf modules

+The dprintf system provides a means to generate strings of bytes with associated addresses from a ‘printf’-like input.
+The purpose is to allow hardware to write a debug message such as ‘Addr 0x400 data 0x1234’ onto a textual video buffer, or to a UART.

+The core module is the dprintf module itself.
+This takes a t_dprintf input, which is a validated type with up to 32 bytes of data with a corresponding address.
+It interprets the bytes one by one, and produces an output byte stream (valid, address, byte, and a ‘last’ byte indicator).

+The input
+byte stream consists of ASCII characters plus potentially ‘video control’ characters - all in the range 1 to 127, plus control codes of 0 or 128 to 255.

+The code 0 is just skipped; it allows for simple alignment of data in the dprintf request.

+Byte values from 1 to 127 are passed through unchanged.

+A code of 128 to 191 is a zero-padded hex format field.
+The encoding is 8h10xxssss; x is unused, and the size ss is 0-f, indicating 1 to 16 following nybbles are data (msb first).
+The data follows in the succeeding bytes.

+A code of 192 to 254 is a space-padded decimal format field.
+The The encoding is 8h11ppppss; the size is 0-3 for 1 to 4 bytes of data, in the succeeding bytes.
+The padding (pppp) is zero for no padding; 1 forces the string to be at least 2 characters long (prepadded with space if required); 2 is pad to 3 characters, and so on.
+The maximum padding is to a ten character output (pppp of 9).

+A code of 255 terminates the string.

+As the dprintf request is a valid-ack interface, the numerous generic FIFO and arbiter modules can be used to buffer and select from multiple masters; the sources of the dprintf requests tend to be very simple logic such as:

+   if (dp_req_1.valid && dp_req_1_ack) {
+     dp_req_1.valid <- 0;
+   }
+   if (event…) {
+     dp_req_1.valid <= 1;
+     dp_req_1.address <= 64;
+     dp_req_1.data_0 <= 64h_48656c6c6f2083;
+     dp_req_1.data_1 <= bundle(event_addr[0; 16], 8hff, 40b0);
+   }

+This will produce an output byte stream of “Hello ABCD” if the event_addr is 0xABCD.

+The dprintf_4_mux module multiplexes two input requests (round robin) onto an output.

+Thw dprintf_4_fifo_4 is a 4-deep dorintf4 synchronous FIFO; this can help smooth bursts of debug messages should they occur at the same time.
+The dprintf_4_fifo_512 is an SRAM FIFO that provides even more buffering of messages.

+The dprintf_4_async module allows a dprintf request to cross from one clock domain to another (at the rate of one transfer every 3 input and output clock periods.